evo-design/evo/README.md

 ## Together API

-Evo is also available via an API by [TogetherAI](https://www.together.ai/).
+Evo will also be soon available via an API by [TogetherAI](https://www.together.ai/).

 ```python
 import openai